A Guide to the Eviction Process in San Francisco, California

 Without proper grounds, an eviction will likely fail in court.

-The eviction process begins once landlords deliver a notice to vacate.
-California law requires different types of notice depending on the situation:
+The eviction process begins once landlords deliver a written notice to vacate.
+California law requires different types of eviction notice depending on the situation:

-• 3-Day Notice to Quit: Used when tenants fail to pay rent or violate the lease.
+• 3-Day Notice to Quit: Used when tenants fail to pay rent or violate the lease or rental agreement.
 This gives them a chance to correct the issue before eviction proceedings begin.

 someone signing a contract while a person in a suit looks on